yongjiaw/datacrafts/dwfpp/README.md

 The agent will first select the guests, date and park.
 Select a higher valued FastPass from the specified park may lead to cancelling all the existing FastPasses from another park.
 When all 3 FastPasses are filled, the agent will randomly modify existing FastPasses.
-Unspecified attractions have 0 value and will not be considered.
+Unspecified attractions or attractions failed to match with the config have 0 value and will not be considered.
+Attraction matching is based on name string and is case insensitive.
+For example the full name for Soarin is "Soarin' Around the World".
+The config is fine as long as it's contained in the full name.
+This rule applies to park name matching as well.
+Animal Kingdom and Epcot both have tiered attractions that only allow 1 FastPass in the group.
+This information is useful for the agent to pick the right move, since it need to understand the consequence of each selection before clicking the link.
 It sleeps for 10 seconds for every refresh so that it won't create too much traffic load - be a good bot.

+Raise an issue [here](issues) if you have any questions.